Kameshwarsingh/data-engineering-nanodegree-udacity/capstone-project/README.md

 One of the primary challange of BigData solution is  - Scale to Demand and Adapt to growing needs of Data-scientist (data-exploration, pattern-recognizition, connecting-data for experiments) and Business ( almost realtime information flow, multiple aspects of data, decision making capability etc.).

-In this project we will touch multiple aspects such as Data-gathering, Data-assessment/understanding, Data-modeling, BigData Solution stack and Design & Build.
-Our end deliverable will be end-to-end working-model, ready to be deployed on AWS.
-We will keep solution simple to understand and easy to be extended.
+In this project we will briefly touch multiple phases and aspects of solution-cycle, such as Data-gathering, Data-assessment/understanding, Data-modeling, BigData Solution stack and Design & Build.
+Our end deliverable will be end-to-end working-model, ready to be deployed on Cloud, AWS.
+We will keep design simple and modular, easy to understand and extend.

-Although evaluation of “Data Engineering Technologies” is primary driver of this project, appropriate data-quality and data-size are important factor for success of this project.
+Although evaluation of “Data Engineering Technologies” is primary driver of this project, but selection of appropriate data-set (data-quality & data-size) is very important factor for success of this project.
 We will use data set provided by Udacity.
-Udacity data set is free for its students, and is of good quality and high volume.
+Udacity data set is free for its students and is of high-quality & high-volume (more than million records).